Alan Axelrod

-Alan Axelrod (born 1952) is a prolific author of history, business and management books.
+Alan Axelrod (born 1952) is an American author of history, business and management books.
 As of October 2018, he had written more than 150 books.
 Axelrod resides in Atlanta, Georgia.

 Axelrod received his doctorate in English from the University of Iowa in 1979, specializing in the literature and culture of colonial America and the early republic of the United States.
 He has taught at Lake Forest College and Furman University, worked as a publishing executive, and has been a consultant to historical museums, cultural institutions, television's Civil War Journal, the WB Network, and the Discovery Channel.